jwlunsford/udacity_projects/item_catalog/README.md

 * Login is required to make changes to the underlying data (Create, Update or Delete Trees).
 The Web Application uses a Google account to log users in.
 Users without a Google account will need to create one to access this functionality in the application.
 * NOTE:  A public page for viewing trees is available for unauthorized users.

+#### ** When adding an item to the database **
+Flask accesses static content such as images from a directory in the application named static.
+Several images are already included in this folder.
+When adding an item to the database, the Add Item form allows you to enter a filename for an image that will be included with the tree description.
+When entering an image filename, use one that is already in the /static directory.
+As an example, to create a new tree called "Shortleaf Pine", enter shortleaf_pine.png as the text in the image filename textbox.

 ## License Info
 The Tree Catalog Application is provided under the [MIT License](https://choosealicense.com/licenses/mit/), which means it is provided "AS IS" and may be used for any purpose as long as attribution is given.